Comparison of Tibetan Buddhist Division

 The various Tibetan Buddhist traditions present slightly different division schemes of the six far-reaching attitudes (pha-rol-tu phyin-pa, Skt. paramita; perfections).
 The diversity indicates the wide range that each of the six covers.
 It also indicates the assortment of names that different traditions or masters have occasionally chosen for the same divisions.
 The most easily accessible place to find these schemes is in each tradition's main presentation of the sutra path practiced as a preliminary to tantra practice.
 There are many arrangements of this sutra path – for example, according the lam-rim (graded stages of motivation); the four thoughts that turn the mind to the Dharma; parting from the four types of clinging; the four noble truths; or basis, pathway, and result.

 Here, we shall examine the main division schemes found in the Kagyu, Nyingma, and Gelug traditions.
-The most common presentation of the sutra path in Sakya, A Beautiful Ornament for the Three Appearances (sNang-gsum mdzes-rgyan; The Three Visions) by the early sixteenth-century master Ngorchen Konchog-lhundrub (Ngor-chen dKon-mchog lhun-grub), does not divide the six far-reaching attitudes into their varieties.
+The most common presentation of the sutra path in Sakya, A Filigree for Beautifying the Three Appearances (sNang-gsum mdzes-rgyan; The Three Visions) by the early sixteenth-century master Ngorchen Konchog-lhundrub (Ngor-chen dKon-mchog lhun-grub), does not divide the six far-reaching attitudes into their varieties.

 For Dagpo Kagyu in general, and especially for Karma Kagyu, we shall refer to A Precious Ornament for Liberation (Thar-pa rin-po-che'i rgyan; Jewel Ornament of Liberation) by the early twelfth-century master Gampopa's (sGam-po-pa Zla-'od gzhon-nu).